Stop paying your jQuery tax

 Actually this very page uses this technique, view the source.

-Ricardo about 12 years ago
+Ricardo almost 13 years ago

 Ricardo